eford/Astro585_2015_Fall_Public/labs/6/ex1.md

  map( fetch, [ @spawnat p localpart(dist_arr) for p in procs(dist_arr) ])
 ```

-If you're still stuck, you can look in the file ex1m_help.md for an example of a solution to this part.
-If you do that, then write out a description of each part of the key line of code is doing.
-And identify one way that it could still be improved further.

 n.
 Once you've tested your function, benchmark your function using different numbers of workers and compare it's performance to the previous implementations.